 The law requires the following vehicles to be fitted with a speed limiter:

-- Motor lorries manufactured between 1988 and 1991 with a GVM in excess of 15 tonnes.
+- heavy goods vehicles manufactured after 1987 with a GVM in excess of 15 tonnes;

-- Buses used to provide a public passenger service manufactured between 1988 and 1991 with a GVM in excess of 14.5 tonnes
+- buses built after 1987, used to provide a public passenger service, with a GVM in excess of 14.5 tonnes;

-- Motor lorries manufactured on or after 1 January 1991 with a GVM in excess of 12 tonnes
+- trucks manufactured after 1990 with a GVM in excess of 12 tonnes;

-- Buses used to provide a public passenger service manufactured on or after 1 January 1991 with a GVM exceeding 5 tonnes.
+- buses manufactured after 1990, used to provide a public passenger service, with a GVM exceeding 5 tonnes,

-For the purposes of this law, a motor lorry is a vehicle that is constructed mainly for use in work or to convey goods, merchandise, or materials used in trade, business or industry.
+A heavy goods vehicle is a vehicle built mainly for use in work or to convey goods, merchandise, or materials used in trade, business or industry.

 What Are The Consequences Of Failing To Comply With The Speed Limiting Requirements?

-- If the vehicle has been sold but the registration not yet transferred, the purchaser
+- if the vehicle has been sold but the registration not yet transferred, the buyer.

 The responsible person for the vehicle is guilty of a crime if the vehicle is not fitted with a compliant speed limiter.
 To prove that this offence has occurred, it is enough for the prosecutor to show that the vehicle was travelling at more than 115 kilometres per hour.

-There are significant fines which can be imposed on a person who is found to be responsible for a non-compliant vehicle are $3300 for an individual or $16,500 for a corporation.
+Fines which can be imposed on a person who is found to be responsible for a non-compliant vehicle are $3300 for an individual or $16,500 for a corporation.

-A heavy vehicle without a working speed limiter is likely to be driven in excess of its 100 kilometres per hour speed limit.
-If this occurs, the responsible person may be guilty of an offence of “causing, permitting or allowing” the vehicle to travel in excess of the speed limit.
-If this occurs they may be liable to a fine of up to $3,300.
+If a heavy vehicle without a working speed limiter is driven in excess of 100 kilometres per hour, the responsible person may be guilty of an offence of “causing, permitting or allowing” the vehicle to travel in excess of the speed limit, and be liable to a fine of up to $3300.

-The Roads and Maritime Authority can impose a variety of administrative sanctions where a vehicle does not comply with the standards, or is used to commit an offence.
+Roads and Maritime Services (RMS) can impose a variety of administrative sanctions where a vehicle does not comply with the standards, or is used to commit an offence.

-- require a speed limiter to be installed, or the defective limiter repaired
+- a speed limiter to be installed, or the defective limiter repaired;

-- require the responsible person to provide information about the repairs
+- the responsible person to provide information about the repairs;

-- require the vehicle to be tested to ensure that its speed limiter is compliant
+- the vehicle to be tested to ensure that its speed limiter is compliant.

 Given the serious sanctions which can be imposed, it is important that anyone charged with an offence involving a speeding heavy vehicle seek legal advice.
-If you would like more assistance please contact one of our experienced traffic lawyers.
+Please contact Armstrong Legal.